Adaptive Cholesky Gaussian Processes: Experiments

-For datasets larger than 20\,000 datapoints, our setup differs from \citet{artemev2021cglb}.
-We use only CPUs on machines where the kernel matrix still fits fully into memory.
-Specifically, we used machines running Ubuntu 18.04 with 50 Gigabytes of RAM and two \textsc{Intel Xeon E5-2670 v2} CPUs.
-The datasets are the same as in \cref{sec:bound_experiments}.
-On all datasets, \acgp{} is essentially exhibiting the same optimization behavior as the exact Gaussian process regressor, just stretched out. \acgp{} can provide results faster than exact optimization but may be slower in convergence as \cref{fig:ht_results_faster} shows for the \texttt{protein} data-set.
+For datasets larger than 20\,000 datapoints, our setup differs from \citet{artemev2021cglb} in that we use only CPUs on machines where the kernel matrix still fits fully into memory.
+On all datasets, \acgp{} is essentially exhibiting the same optimization behavior as the exact Gaussian process regressor, just stretched out. \acgp{} can provide results faster than exact optimization but may be slower in convergence as \cref{fig:ht_results_faster} shows for the \texttt{protein} dataset.
 This observation is as expected.
 However, approximation can also hinder fast convergence as \cref{fig:ht_results_slower} reveals on for the \texttt{metro} dataset. \cglb{} benefits from caching the chosen inducing inputs and reusing the solution from the last solved linear equation system.
-The algorithm is faster, though it often plateaus at higher objective function values.
+The algorithm is faster, though it often plateaus at worse objective function values.
 The results for \texttt{kin40k} are similar to \texttt{protein} and the results for \texttt{pm25} are similar to \texttt{metro}.
-These results and the evolution of the root mean square error over time can be found in the appendix.
+These and additional results can be found in \cref{subsec:hyperparameter_plots}.
 Again, when the available memory permits, the exact computation is a hard-to-beat baseline.
 However, the Cholesky as a standard numerical routine has been engineered over decades, whereas for the implementations of \cglb{} and \acgp{} there is opportunity for improvement.